 Real Experience in the Manaslu Region: We have guided many trekkers through Manaslu and Tsum Valley for years, so we know the trail, the checkpoints, and culture very well.

-Safety First: We carry a medical kit and oximeter and can arrange emergency evacuation if it’s ever needed.
+Safety First: We carry a medical kit and an oximeter and can arrange emergency evacuation if needed.